 As such, winding up is usually seen as a last-resort option.
-Minority shareholders should only consider the option of winding up when the situation is so bad that the minority shareholder cannot use other methods to protect their own interests, e.g. when it is impossible for the minority shareholder to become a majority shareholder by buying out the shares of other shareholders or when the misbehaviour of the directors is so problematic that it requires a full investigation by a liquidator.
+Minority shareholders should only consider the option of winding up when the situation is so bad that the minority shareholder cannot use other methods to protect their interests.
+For example, when it is impossible for the minority shareholder to become a majority shareholder by buying out the shares of other shareholders or when the misbehaviour of the directors is so problematic that it requires a full investigation by a liquidator.

 While these methods are all possible methods to protect minority rights and provide remedies for minority shareholders, these methods are highly fact-sensitive and minority shareholders are reminded to carefully choose the correct method for addressing the specific problems they face.